 During the process of protecting you against foreign antigens, white blood cells produce free radicals.
 These free radicals cause oxidative stress to cells in circulation and cells in tissues.

-Increases White Blood Cells
+Increases White Blood Cells to Improve Immunity

-Amla also has the second highest density of vitamin C of any fruit on the planet (behind the barbados cherry), outstripping most citrus by an order of 10 or more.
+Amla also has the second-highest density of vitamin C of any fruit on the planet (behind the barbados cherry), outstripping most citrus by an order of 10 or more.

 Chromium also has several other benefits, helping lower LDL cholesterol and blood glucose (blood sugar), to promote overall health so that your immune system can quench infections.